rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 ### Lock Company - Restrictions
 The **Lock Company** feature has the following restrictions:
-- The company cannot be locked on a building that is: service (has no company), extractor (never moves away), under construction, abandoned, condemned, deleted, destroyed, or outside connection.
+- The company cannot be locked on a building that is:  service (has no company), extractor (never moves away), storage (never moves away), under construction, abandoned, condemned, deleted, destroyed, or outside connection.
 - The company cannot be locked on a building that does not already have a company (i.e. cannot not lock something that does not exist).
 - The company cannot be locked if the **Lock All Companies** option is set (see **Options** below).